AP Cybersecurity Unit 4: Securing Devices

 Unit 4 Final Exam

-20 multiple-choice questions spanning all five lessons (four questions per lesson).
-Timer, instant feedback, and a per-lesson score breakdown so you can see exactly which topics to review.
+20 multiple-choice questions spanning all four CED topics (five questions per topic).
+Timer, instant feedback, and a per-topic score breakdown so you can see exactly which topics to review.
 Target: 16 of 20 (80%) or better.

 Take the Unit 4 Exam →